mui/material-ui/docs/customization/composition.md

 ## API consistency

-You may have noticed some inconsistency in our API regarding composting components.
+You may have noticed some inconsistency in our API regarding composing components.
 To provide some transparency, we have been using the following rules when designing the API:

 1. Using the `children` property is the idiomatic way to do composition with React.